Certified Attic Mold Remediation Service

 Humidifier Set Too High

 Is Your HVAC System Over Humidifying Your Indoor Air?
 It is best if you can maintain the relative humidity level within your home to between 40% and 60%.
 As far as mold growth is concerned, we like to see indoor humidity levels kept below 60%.
 During winter months our air can get very dry, and some HVAC units include humidifiers to add moisture to the air.
 If these humidification units malfunction, the indoor humidity levels can exceed 60% and contribute to mold growth including in the attic space.
 We feel it is a good practice to keep an indoor humidity meter handy to make sure your home stays below 60% relative humidity at all times.

 Does Your Attic Have Enough Ventilation?
-Similar to how heat rises, homes are designed to naturally vent out the roof.
+Similar to how heat rises, homes naturally vent out the roof.
 Naturally occurring moisture within the home from cooking, bathing, dish washing etc can end up in the attic space.
-This can be fine, as long as the is an adequate air flow exiting the attic to carry the moisture out with it.
+This can be fine, as long as there is an adequate air flow exiting the attic to carry the moisture out with it.
 If your attic does not have adequate ventilation, or if there is too much moisture being produced in your home, attic mold removal and remediation may be necessary to correct the issues you’ll have at some point.

 Alliance Restoration goes beyond simply removing mold, we look to help you rectify the issues that caused it in the first place.
 We offer free attic mold inspections to homeowners in Arlington Heights, Barrington, Highland Park, Lake Forest, Mount Prospect, Mundelein, Vernon Hills, Lake Zurich, Buffalo Grove, Lincolnshire, Schaumburg, Lake in the Hills, Crystal Lake, Wonder Lake and more.

 Want answers NOW?
 Call us for a free telephone consultation and on-site evaluation of your Mold Problem.